Skip to main content

 "Far away?"
 Prabhavati nodded.
 Sadhana Debi looked suspicious.

 "You know you are like a daughter to me.
 I can tell you things?"
 Sadhana made Prabhavati nod.
-Bondita looked eager at the conversation while folding the clothes.
+Bondita looked eager during the conversation while folding the clothes.

 "Keep these husbands tied up.
 They stray too easily."
 Prabhavati gave a silent smile.
 Bondita's face looked surprised.